nielskee/draft-articles/TechnicalHiringPart2.md

 about 15-20 minutes, so if you spend 30 minutes agonising over this decision, you're doing it wrong.

-Putting aside the technical specifics you might have, here are some things I view as positives in a CV, things that make me want to have that conversation.
+Putting aside the technical specifics, here are some things I view as positives in a CV, things I view as strongly positive that would make me want to know more about a candidate:

-- Breadth and Depth : The T model.
-Yes, it's just a model, but people with breadth add capability to teams beyond
+- Breadth and depth : breadth is a multiplier - people with breadth add capability to teams far beyond their core skills.
+If you're hiring developers, look for signs of interest in test automation, in product design and broad industry knowledge.

-- Curiosity : it might kill cats, but it's great for humans.

 - Self-improvers : Evidence of personal or open-source projects is great, as well as attendance at any local meetups or conferences.
-I like to see people who are engaged in a wider technical community (although I have some caveats on this later - read on...).
+I like to see people who are engaged in a wider technical community (although I have some caveats on this later).
+Initiatives, experiments and innovation that people do on the job are things I always see as signs of self-improvement too.

-- Coaches : I'm reassured when I see some signs that this person helps other people : coaching, mentoring, helping kids or adults learn to code.
-This can start in the earliest stages of a career, too, it's not something that's exclusively for more experienced developers.
+- Coaches : I'm reassured when I see some signs that this person helps other people, because it gives me a good sense of how someone is going to work in a team : coaching, mentoring, helping children or adults learn to code, anything.
+This can start in the earliest stages of a career, too, it's not something just for more experienced developers.
+Any signs that people are keen to share their knowledge and expertise - at whatever level - are attributes to look out for.

-- Ethical : you want to hire developers who care, about their users, customers and colleagues.
+- Ethical : you want to hire developers who care - about their users, customers, and colleagues.
+If I see some indications that developers are motivated by making things better for people, this makes me happy.
+This could be adoption of better test-driven approaches, more secure code to protect users, more efficient code to improve battery life on a user's device, improving readability and clarity of code for their colleagues.

+- Bias for action : it's something of a Silicon Valley term, but it's widely applicable in tech as a desirable trait.
+You want people who are going to try things, measure how they work, learn, and adapt.
+Look for evidence that people run spikes, experiments and proofs-of-concept, and that they change their approach depending on results.
+Software development is full of uncertainty, but analysis, whiteboarding sessions and endless discussions do little to reduce the uncertainty.
+Build, measure, learn [footnote].

-** Personal Projects
+** Personal projects and meetups : a note of caution

 Although it's great to see evidence of personal projects on GitHub or elsewhere, remember that this can be a lot easier for some people than others.

-You need to think hard about diversity factors here too.
-People with a lot of discretionary time can work on personal projects, and attend meetups and conferences.
+Consider diversity here.
+People with a lot of discretionary time can work on personal projects, make open source contributions, and attend meetups and conferences.
 However, people with childcare or eldercare commitments often can't, and these commitments tend to fall disproportionately on women.
-Also remember that some technical communities are less inclusive than others, and it would be wrong to penalise women engineers for the exclusionary behaviour of others.
+Also remember that some technical communities are far less inclusive than others, and it would be egregious to penalise women engineers for the exclusionary behaviour of others.

-Where candidates do have these projects and activities, sure, view them as positives, but always remember that personal circumstances play a part, and that the structural sexism in the tech industry can dissuade women from involvement in open source projects and tech communities.
+In those cases where candidates do have these projects and activities, sure, view them as positives, but always remember that personal circumstances play a part.
+And if you're a male manager or developer, understand that your experience and perception of tech communities and open source projects could be wildly different from the experience of women, transgender and non-binary candidates from those same communities.

-** Don't agonise
-** Requirements and flexibility
-** Signs and signals
-** Review objectively
-** But trust your gut too
-** Resist the rank

-** Summary
-- View side projects as "supplementary information" rather than "good".
-If it's there, look at it, and form a more refined view of _that one candidate_, but don't make a relative judgement about one candidate against another based on personal projects.
+- Treat personal projects and community involvement as "more information about candidate <x>", and not "this makes candidate <x>
+  a better prospect than candidate <y>".

 * Phone Screens
 Phone screens used to be quite the big thing.
 Technical Interview Lite, effectively.